Richard Parks: Leeds and Perpignan

-After a difficult start to the 2004–05 season through injury, Parks become an influential member of the Leeds squad and was at times named as vice captain.
+After a difficult start to the 2004–05 season through injury, Parks became an influential member of the Leeds squad and was at times named as vice captain.

 At the beginning of 2005 following injuries to key players, Leeds were bottom of the Zurich Premiership and some way adrift of their rivals.
 Despite the threat of relegation they made it to their first ever Powergen Cup final in 2005, defeating Bath 20–12 at Twickenham to claim their first ever trophy.

 Following the cup win they went on to win five straight games and avoided relegation finishing the season in eighth position.
 The following season saw the Tykes lose their first eight games in three different competitions, and were relegated at the end of the season.
 Parks subsequently signed for USA Perpignan for the 2006–07 season.
 However, due to a failure to gain sufficient game time, Parks returned to Wales for the 2007–08 season with the Newport Gwent Dragons.

 Newport Gwent Dragons

 Parks tore his knee ligaments in the Boxing Day derby against Cardiff Blues, marking the start of a long line of injuries, which ultimately led to his retirement from rugby.
 Early in his second season with the Dragons, Parks injured his shoulder in a tackle.
-Unaware of the severity of the injury, Richard continued to play and then had an operation over Christmas to repair his shoulder.
+He continued to play and then had an operation over Christmas to treat the injury.
 He returned to action at the beginning of the year but his shoulder problem reoccurred.
-It was at this point, in May 2009 and after of trying many different courses of treatment to repair his shoulder, Richard was advised the damage to his shoulder was irreversible and following the second operation on his shoulder that year, he was advised he should not play rugby anymore.
+In May 2009, he was advised the damage to his shoulder was irreversible and following the second operation on his shoulder that year, he was advised he should not play rugby any more.
 He had made 30 appearances for the Dragons.
-Richard retired from rugby on 26 May 2009 aged 31.
+He retired from rugby on 26 May 2009 aged 31.

 737 Challenge and other expeditions

-Following his retirement from rugby, Parks embarked on a challenge to climb the highest mountain on each of the world's 7 continents and complete the Three Poles Challenge within 7 months.
+Following his retirement from rugby, Parks embarked on a challenge to climb the highest mountain on each of the world's seven continents and complete the Three Poles Challenge within seven months.

-On 12 December 2010, Parks left Cardiff on the centenary of the departure of the ill-fated Terra Nova Expedition, led by Robert Falcon Scott, from that city.
-Parks was joined on parts of his 737 Challenge by Olympic rower Steve Williams and Marie Curie nurse Janet Suart.
+On 12 December 2010, Parks left Cardiff on the centenary of the departure from the city of the ill-fated Terra Nova Expedition, led by Robert Falcon Scott.
+He was joined on parts of his 737 Challenge by Olympic rower Steve Williams and Marie Curie nurse Janet Suart.

 He completed each leg of the 737 Challenge on the following dates: